digi-ron/AU-Falcon-SPUD-Project/Engine/FuelInjectors/FuelInjectors.md

 Common reasons you may need to check or replace your fuel injectors include:

-- rough/staggering ignition
+- Rough/staggering ignition
-- misfire when fuel trim changed e.g. sudden acceleration from stop
+- Misfire when fuel trim changed e.g. sudden acceleration from stop
-- misfire only when engine idle *and* warm
+- Misfire only when engine idle *and* warm

 ### Verification of fuel injector